eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- Similarly, a surrogate key can be chosen instead of any of the multiple candidate keys that do not provide an advantage over the other candidate keys \cite{WikipediaContributors2018a6}.
-	- Since primary keys are chosen to facilitate information processing during software development or a data science project, many cases of database application design use surrogate primary keys to further facilitate information processing
++ Since primary keys are chosen to facilitate information processing during software development or a data science project, many cases of database application design use surrogate primary keys to further facilitate information processing
 	\cite{WikipediaContributors2018a6}.
-- For databases based on the hybrid object-relational model, which is based on the object-oriented programming model and the relational model,
++ For databases based on the hybrid object-relational model, which is based on the object-oriented programming model and the relational model, they also use surrogate primary keys to further facilitate information processing \cite{WikipediaContributors2018a6}.
-	\cite{WikipediaContributors2018a6}.

 "In relational database terms, a primary key does not differ in form